 - Leather Colourant Kit - Used to restore the leather.

 - Leather Binder - To strengthen the leather

 STEP 1.
 PREP THE LEATHER

-Apply some prep onto the leather by lining the cotton buds included in the kit, along the centre of the abrasive pad and pouring on some Leather Prep.
+Apply some of the Leather Prep (included in the Colourant Kit) onto the leather by lining the cotton buds included in the kit, along the centre of the abrasive pad and pouring on some Leather Prep.
 Fold the abrasive pad over to cover the wet buds and use this to apply to the leather.
 This allows a controlled release of prep and helps to make the product last longer.